philipwalton/blog/articles/2015-10-28-do-we-actually-need-specificity.md

 **:root:root:root** .sidebar a { }
 ```

-Since all HTML documents always have a root element, prefixing a selector with `:root` will not change what elements the selector matches.
-And since `:root:root` will still match the root element, you can arbitrarily add specificity to any selector to transform an entire CSS file into ascending-specificity order without changing its functionality.
+This works because all HTML documents have a root element (the `<html>` element), so adding the `:root` pseudo-class to the beginning of a selector won't change what elements it can match.

+And since pseudo-classes can be chained, i.e. `:root:root:root` will still match the `<html>` element, you can arbitrarily add specificity to any selector to make it more specific than the previous selector.

 ### Handling ID specificity

-Many CSS developers no longer use IDs in their CSS files, but obviously a lot still do.

-If your CSS file contains ID selectors, you could still use this technique, but it would require modifying the markup.
-You'd have to add an ID attribute to the `<html>` element, `id="root"` for example, and then your PostCSS plugin could add the ID selector `#root` to the beginning of selectors in the same way:
+ID selectors are more specific than psuedo-class selectors, and therefore no amount of prepending `:root` to a selector will trump an ID.

+However, the ID selector `#content` and the attribute selector `[id="content"]` will match exactly the same element, so if you replace all ID selectors with attribute selectors, the technique described above will still work.

+The following authored stylesheet:

 ```css
 /* 1.1.5 */